pulicharlashiva/Smart-Temperature-Monitoring/README.md

 3. Power ON the board.

 ## Project Report
-Above attached the project report
+The detailed project report is attched to Repository.